Related services

 From Waterfall to Agile

-Before partnering with Xebia, the DSO was working according to waterfall principles, which can slow down processes, especially in large and complex environments.
-By contrast, Agile is a proven method that offers structure and a shared language, with a focus on collaboration between stakeholders, exposing and solving dependencies, creating a joint vision, delivering results, and sharing knowledge.
-Xebia suggested implementing the Scaled Agile Framework (SAFe), known to increase productivity and shorten time to market.
-While Scrum may suffice for smaller players, SAFe offers a better fit for larger organizations dealing with large-scale mission-critical programs.
-SAFe applies systems thinking, builds incrementally with fast learning cycles, bases milestones on working systems, reduces work-in-progress, and decentralizes decision-making by organizing around value.
+Before partnering with Xebia, the DSO worked according to waterfall principles, which can slow down processes, especially in large and complex environments.
+By contrast, SAFe® is a proven method that offers structure and a shared language.
+The joint collaboration exposes and solves dependencies, creating a joint vision, sharing knowledge, and delivering results.
+Xebia suggested implementing the Scaled Agile Framework (SAFe®), known to increase productivity and shorten time to market.
+While Scrum may suffice at the team level, SAFe® suits larger organizations dealing with large-scale mission-critical programs.
+SAFe® applies systems thinking, builds incrementally with fast learning cycles, bases milestones on working systems, reduces work-in-progress, and decentralizes decision-making by organizing around value.

 Sprinting Towards Trust-Based Delivery